Bon Appetit

 Where the Water Shapes the Menu

 Dunedin's dining scene has a specific logic to it.
 The town sits on a narrow strip of Pinellas County coastline, with the Intracoastal Waterway running along its western edge and the Gulf of Mexico a short distance beyond.
-That geography isn't incidental to the food here — it determines the supply chain.
+That geography isn't incidental to the food here, it determines the supply chain.
 Restaurants positioned along the marina corridor, as Bon Appetit is at 148 Marina Plaza, sit closest to the catch and closest to the visual grammar of Gulf Coast dining: boat traffic, afternoon light off the water, and a pace that slows deliberately from the highway strip behind it.

 The Marina Plaza address matters for more than atmosphere.
 Coastal Florida restaurants that work well tend to operate with a direct relationship to what the nearby waters produce.
 Gulf grouper, Florida stone crab in season, and local shrimp represent the sourcing baseline that separates the serious waterfront tables from those coasting on scenery alone.
-Bon Appetit's location in this stretch of Old Dunedin puts it in range of those conversations, even as the specifics of its current sourcing relationships are leading confirmed directly with the restaurant before visiting.
+Bon Appetit's location in this stretch of Old Dunedin puts it in range of those conversations, even as the specifics of its current sourcing relationships are best confirmed directly with the restaurant before visiting.

 Dunedin's Small-City Dining Logic

 Dunedin has a dining scene that punches beyond its scale.
-For a town of roughly 35,000 people, the restaurant corridor along and around Main Street and the marina has developed real range — from the Italian American register of Trattoria D'Anna to the Mexican-focused menu at Casa Tina, the alfresco Mediterranean character of Cafe Alfresco, and the more contemporary American approach at Miggs Craft Kitchen.
+For a town of roughly 35,000 people, the restaurant corridor along and around Main Street and the marina has developed real range, from the Italian American register of Trattoria D'Anna to the Mexican-focused menu at Casa Tina, the alfresco Mediterranean character of Cafe Alfresco, and the more contemporary American approach at Miggs Craft Kitchen.
 The Restorative occupies a different register still, leaning into wellness-adjacent concepts that have gained traction in the Florida market.

 What this diversity signals is that Dunedin diners have developed selective habits.
-The town's visitor base , drawn by the Pinellas Trail, the proximity to Honeymoon Island, and a lively Scottish heritage calendar , supplements a local population that eats out regularly.
+The town's visitor base, drawn by the Pinellas Trail, the proximity to Honeymoon Island, and a lively Scottish heritage calendar, supplements a local population that eats out regularly.
 That creates a market in which restaurants have to earn their repeat business rather than rely on tourist turnover alone.
 Bon Appetit, in this context, sits in a peer group where Gulf Coast ingredients and the waterfront setting represent a credible editorial proposition.

 For a broader map of how Bon Appetit fits within the full range of options here, the full Dunedin restaurants guide provides the comparative frame.